LovelaceC/Zea/content/hacking/network-hacking/contents/wpa/nowordlist.md

 ---
-title: Hacking WPA and WPA2 Without a Wordlist
+title: Cracking WPA and WPA2 Without a Wordlist
 type: default
 layout: page
-child: Hacking
+child: Cracking
-fold: Network Hacking
+fold: Network Cracking
 ---

 Now that we know what WPS is and how it can be used to recover the password for